edraj/dmart/readme.md

   - Arbitrary attachments: An entity could have attachments (binary or otherwise)
 - Entries are stord and orgazined arbitrary hierarchical folder structure (aka categories) on the file-system.
 Facilitating folder-based routes.

+DMART is a "Data-first" platform to management your valuable data/information; allowing you to transform your perciption of data from liability into assets.

 <img src="./docs/tree.png" width="500">

 ## API layer (REST-like, JSON-API)